devilb2103/AMODUS-MultiHack-Client/README.md

 make sure to whitelist the folder path or all the files used to prevent your antivirus from deleting project dependencies

 ## Features
-### player
+  ### Player
     - Change player speed
     - Change player name (synced across all clients)
     - Override emergency count
     - Override emergency cooldown
     - Satellite view (zoom out)

 ## Warning
   - all pointers are outdated